balaji-embedcentrum/sylang/README.md

 ## 🏢 **About**

-Developed by [Embed Centrum](https://github.com/balaji-embedcentrum) for professional automotive software development teams working with Product Line Engineering, Functional Safety, and Cybersecurity.
+Developed by [Embed Centrum](https://github.com/balaji-embedcentrum) for professional systems engineers working in safety-critical industries requiring Model Based Systems Engineering (MBSE) approaches and standards compliance.

 ---

-**⭐ If this extension helps your development workflow, please consider giving it a star on [GitHub](https://github.com/balaji-embedcentrum/sylang)!**
+**⭐ If this extension helps your systems engineering workflow, please consider giving it a star on [GitHub](https://github.com/balaji-embedcentrum/sylang)!**